 7: Do the research you need to, but don’t try to cram it all into your questions.
 Put yourself in the shoes of a member of your audience before you start the interview.
 If they were here, what would they ask?

 8: Ask the most important question first.
-The more pressed the interviewee is, the less time they will have and the more likely that they will cut the interview short.
+The more pressed the interviewee is, the less time they will have, and the more likely that they will cut the interview short.

 10: Try to avoid looking at notes.
 If you look at your notes, the interviewee may be distracted.
 And it’s difficult for you to read and listen at the same time.

 11: Maintain eye contact at all times.
 Keep your body language in check.
-If you nod your head, your subject may take this to mean that you agree with them and so there is no need to explain further.
+If you nod your head, your subject may take this to mean that you agree with them and assume that there is no need to explain further.
 You may miss the chance to discover more.
 If you shake your head, or recoil with a shocked facial expression, you risk making your subject clam up.
 You will have shown them that you find their views offensive and so they are likely to stop short of saying even more in the same vein.

 12: Try to ask a maximum of three or four questions.
 An interview is not a fishing expedition.
 If you can’t get to the essence of what you want the interviewee to say in three or four questions, change the questions.